phetsims/phet-info/checklists/new-repo-checklist.md

 - [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository.
 - [ ] Add the repo
   to [responsible_dev.json](https://github.com/phetsims/phet-info/blob/main/sim-info/responsible_dev.json).
-- [ ] Add the repo to chipper/tsconfig/all/tsconfig.json